 Respiratory Care involves the assessment and therapeutic management of patients diagnosed with cardiopulmonary disease.
 Practitioners perform procedures involving the administration of oxygen and medical gases, humidity/aerosol therapy, varied breathing treatments, cardiopulmonary resuscitation, mechanical ventilation, diagnostic lung function testing, and patient/family education.

 What can I do with this course of study?

-Upon completion of this program, you will be eligible to sit for your board examinations provided by The National Board for Respiratory Care.
-At least a Certified Registered Therapist credential is required before a Respiratory Care Technology you can seek a state license through the Texas Medical Board to be eligible to practice in the State of Texas.
-Certifications and licensures are separate mechanisms.
+Upon completion of the program, graduates will be eligible to sit for the board examinations provided by The National Board for Respiratory Care.
+At least a Certified Registered Therapist (CRT) credential is required before applying for the state license through the Texas Medical Board.
+A state license is required to practice as a Respiratory Therapist in the state of Texas.

 Complete Apply Texas application

 Healthcare Sciences & Early Childhood Department admission requirements

 All students must complete the following academic prerequisite courses with a GPA of 2.8 or higher: